ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 12, 1805:**

+Note that though the Quizzes will not ask you to write code using the packages, there definitely will be "R code answer" questions, i.e. you WILL be asked to write R code.

+In that light, note that except for **fourfold()**, the functions in the UCB data analysis that we covered on Tuesday are all from base-R, not from the **vcd** package.
+Make sure you are able to use them in quizzes.

+To familiarize yourself with those functions, devise little experiments with them.
+Let me know if you have any questions at all about them.

 **April 12, 1615:**

 The second problem on Hwk 1 is now ready!
 Start NOW; the actual number of lines of code will not be very large, but trust me--there are a lot of points in which you and your teammates will say, "Wait a minute.
 HOW do we do this?"